 ALTCS is a managed care entitlement — eligible members are entitled to services immediately.
 There is no formal waitlist for ALTCS enrollment.
 Contact us at (623) 301-7072 and we will help you understand next steps based on your family member's current enrollment status.

-Ready to Get Started for Your Family Member?
+Interested in Future Services for Your Family Member?

 Please do not submit Social Security numbers, full medical records, or highly sensitive health information through unsecured forms or email.
 We will provide the appropriate documentation pathway when needed.